awestover/enchantedForest/story/full_story.md

 that it burned with the rest of Rand's famed tower of Levancy and the artifacts that Malimost burned there.
-If not, it seemed almost certian that the horn had come into posssesion of Malimost, he colllected nearly all the magical artifacts.
+If not, it seemed almost certian that the horn had come into posssesion of Malimost, he colllected nearly all the magical artifacts."

-However, we found this horn lying on the ground somewhere recently.
+"However, we found this horn lying on the ground somewhere recently.
 And then we ran into you.
 We had to know if the prohpecy was true.
-We know it was usper dangerous to send you, a barely awakened levancer, to face a unicorn.
+We know it was super dangerous to send you, a barely awakened levancer, to face a unicorn.
 But we had to.
 Had to know.
 And now?
-It appears that we were correct.
+It appears that we were correct."

-Most people seem to believe that when the chosen one wields both horns and shouts copolla then somethign magical will happnen, which will be critical towards bringing about the downfal of Malimost.
+"Most people seem to believe that when the chosen one wields both horns and shouts copolla then something magical will happen, which will be critical towards bringing about the downfall of Malimost."

-So how abtou you try it?
+"So how about you try it?"

 Bob was totally blow away.
 "No way" he tried to object, but it sounded half-hearted even to himself.

-  "You've got nothign to lose if this is all a prophecy dreamed up by a 17 year old at 2:13 AM with a messed up sleep schedule."
+"You've got nothing to lose if this is all a prophecy dreamed up by a 17 year old at 2:13 AM with a messed up sleep schedule."
 Azeala noted rationally.

 "OK, I'll do it" Bob whispered.

 Azeala and Mercury reverently bestowed the horns to Bob, the deep black horn to the left hand and the pure white horn to the right hand.